gabrielarpino/neural_network_tutorials/tutorials/simple_neural_network_example.md

-#Simple Neural Network Example
+#Simple Neural Network For Binary Classification Example

-Let's implement a simple neural network from scratch with 4 layers total: one for the input, two that are hidden, and one for the output.
+Let's implement a simple neural network for Binary Classification from scratch with 4 layers total: one for the input, two that are hidden, and one for the output.
 The inputs to our neural network will be the following:

 	Inputs 						|Outputs
 	[1,1,0]						 0